 A review of recent research did not yield any new information that could be used to improve the 2017 alligator HSI model.
 Consideration was given to modifying the "Salinity" and "Habitat type" SIs by increasing suitability of saline habitats, based on a recent study by Nifong and Silliman (2017) that showed frequent utilization of such habitats in Georgia.
-However, the previous HSI model was developed to consider whether the entire alligator life cycle could be supported by a habitat; and although alligators may periodically utilize saline habitats (Dr. Hardin Waddle, USGS, written communication, 2/18/2020).
+However, the previous HSI model was developed to consider whether the entire alligator life cycle could be supported by a habitat; and although alligators may periodically utilize saline habitats, they usually have lower body condition and are unable to successfully reproduce in these habitats (Dr. Hardin Waddle, USGS, written communication, 2/18/2020).
 Therefore, the "Salinity" and "Habitat type" SIs were unchanged, and the 2023 alligator HSI model is the same as the 2017 model (Waddle, 2017).
 The model is used to calculate the annual habitat suitability score of a model cell for alligator in coastal Louisiana, and takes into account factors important for nesting, foraging, physiology, and predator avoidance.
-The model equation is: HSI = (SI1 x SI2 x SI3 x SI4 x SI5)^{1/5}.
+The model equation is: HSI = (SI1 x SI2 x SI3 x SI4 x SI5)1/5.

-SI1 = Percent of cell that is open water (V1):
+$SI_1$ = Percent of cell that is open water $(V_1)$ :